alorans/DesmosAudio/README.md

 ## Contributing

 Contributions would also be greatly appreciated.
 This program was written quickly and not robustly tested, so any and all help is welcome.
 Please feel free to use and expand on this program in any way you like.

-You can contribute by
-- Filing an issue/feature request
-- Making a pull request

-I may also add discussions in the repository at some point.

 **Please do not use this in the Desmos Math Art Contest, to preserve the integrity of the competition.**